RcwYuen/TCR-Cancer-Prediction/README.md

 ### Downloading Required Files

+> [!IMPORTANT]
-You would need to have access to the Chain Lab RDS to download the data used in this study.
-You should also be connected to UCL's WiFi or UCL's VPN to download the files.
+> To download the data, you would need to have access to the Chain Lab RDS and be connected with UCL's network.

 #### Data Fetching